ThemeZee/themezee-toolkit/readme.txt

 = Included Features =

-* Header & Footer Scripts - Insert custom code in the head and footer section of your theme
+* Header & Footer Scripts - Insert custom code in the head and footer section
 * Widget Visibility - Hide or show widgets conditionally
-* Gallery Carousel - Transform your galleries into a gorgeous full-screen photo experience
+* Gallery Carousel - Transform your galleries into a full-screen photo experience

-More modules are coming soon!
+* Infinite Scroll - Add support for infinite scrolling on the blog homepage

 = Documentation =